btrettel/flt/to-do.md

             - print type (integer, real, logical, character) in documentation string
         - string sets generate a `select case` to check if outside of set
         - enable/disable AD (AD `d` indices)
+            - Create `character` array for variable names corresponding to each index.
         - enable/disable GA optimization
         - In the current setup, the operator for the bounds is unclear, whether `>`/`<` or `>=`/`<=`.
         - generate variable declarations and namelist statement only for namelist output